LiuzLab/MIST_source_code/README.md

   * python=3.9

 ## Reproduce figures in the manuscript
-All the code to reproduce the figures and quantification results are in folder `analysis_scripts`.
+All the code to reproduce the latest figures and quantification results are in folder `october22`.
+Folder `submission_ini` corresponds to the first version of the code and `august2022` includes code for the paper revision in August 2022.
 Title of each jupyter notebook indicates which figures it generates.

 ## Data for manuscripts
 Data sets are too large to be shared.
 All data sets are publicly available with links specified in the supplementary table 1 in the manuscript.